cromdenne/Personal-Blog/_posts/2018-06-12-A-Jekyll-Photoblog.md

 Let's assume we already have a functional Jekyll blog.
 If not, [pause to catch up](https://jekyllrb.com/docs/quickstart/){:.underline-effect}{:target="blank"}.

+We're going to use a collection to store our photos.
+[According to Jekyll](https://jekyllrb.com/docs/collections/){: .underline-effect}{:target="blank"}, "Collections allow you to define a new type of document that behave like
+Pages or Posts do normally, but also have their own unique properties and namespace."
+This makes them a powerful tool and perfect for organizing photos.
 We'll start by creating a new `_photos` collection at the root of our jekyll site.

 <div class="code-block">